-A penis extension is a sleeve which you can wear on your penis to increase the girth and/or length.
-Some have different shapes or with extra stimulation ribs or contours to make it even more exciting for your partner.
+A penis extension is a sleeve which you can wear over your penis to increase the girth and/or length.

 They are also great for erectile dysfunction – if you lose your erection strength during sex, the sleeve will allow you to continue without having to stop to try and get your erection back.